HOME

 FOR REPAIRS:

-makes it extremely difficult to access underground utilities for repair or installation, plus jackhammers and other heavy equipment can cause damage by vibration to nearby underground utilities, adjacent buildings, and historic structures.
+Difficult & Damaging: Concrete foundations make it extremely difficult to access underground utilities for repair or installation, plus jackhammers and other heavy equipment can cause damage by vibration to nearby underground utilities, adjacent buildings, and historic structures.

-Creating future problems:
+Creates future problems:

-Concealing problems:
+Conceals problems:

-concrete conceals any "subsidence" issues beneath the pavers until they become catastrophic
+Concrete conceals any "subsidence" issues beneath the pavers until they become catastrophic

 tightly-fitted pavers with minimal screening between them makes walking or biking a safer experience